-The International Academy for the Study of Religion and Video Gaming (IASGAR) is hosting a post-conference event on Sunday, August 12 from 10:00am to 6:00pm.
-Details about the IASGAR post-conference “LEVEL UP” 1st IASGAR conference on video gaming and religion, and the call for papers, can be found here.
+The International Academy for the Study of Religion and Video Gaming (IASGAR) is hosting a post-conference event on Sunday, Aug.
+12 from 10 a.m. to 6 p.m.
+View details about the IASGAR post-conference “LEVEL UP” First IASGAR conference on video gaming and religion and the call for papers.

 Village Center Dining and Community Commons

 500 30th Street

 Boulder, Colorado 80303